 Glut1 Deficiency causes an array of symptoms which may vary considerably from one patient to another.
 Some signs and symptoms may include seizures, movement disorders, speech and language disorders, and developmental delays.
 There are currently around 600 cases diagnosed worldwide, but experts believe there are many more patients yet to be discovered.

-We anxiously await the launch of a new G1D Patient Registry, which is nearing completion at UT Southwestern.
-The registry will give many more insights into the complexities of the condition, help identify areas for future research, as well as give a more accurate idea of the number and location of cases.
+A new Glut1 Deficiency patient registry has just launched at The University of Texas Southwestern.
+The registry will give researchers many more insights into the complexities of the condition, help identify areas for future research, as well as give a more accurate idea of the number and location of cases. www.G1Dregistry.org

 Watch our video featuring some of the facts and faces of Glut1 Deficiency